 Group study rooms are available on a first come, first serve basis.
-Two group members must each present a valid CSI ID Card to the Circulation/Reserves Desk staff in order to checkout a study room.
+Group members can be present a valid CSI ID Card to the Circulation/Reserves Desk staff in order to checkout a study room.
 The maximum allowed occupancy is six group members, Two students must be present to both check-out and renew a study room.
 One student will be checked out the room key and the other student will be checked out a plaque detailing group study room policies.

 Undergraduate study rooms: are to be used by a minimum of 2 and no more than 6 individuals.
 No more than one room can be used by a single group at a given time.
-If there are not two individuals present, the room can be recalled and all parties maybe unable to borrow a study room in the future.
+If there are more then two individuals present, the room can be recalled and all parties maybe unable to borrow a study room in the future.

 Graduate study rooms: are to be used by a minimum of 2 graduate students and no more than 12 people.
 No more than one room can be used by a single group at a given time.
 If there are not two individuals present, the room can be recalled.

-Rooms are available for two hours.
-Rooms can be renewed at the end of the two-hour period provided that:
+Rooms are available for up to two hours.
+Rooms can be renewed if:

 Renewals can only be initiated in the last five minutes of the rental period and both individuals must be present for renewal.

 We ask that you close the door when the room is in use.
 Please note that the rooms are not soundproof!
 Group conversations must not disturb other library users.
 Violation of noise policy can result in the loss of library privileges.
 Headphones are required for any audio.

 Food is not permitted in the library, including Group study rooms.
 Closed drink containers are allowed.

 The students registering for the group are responsible for the room key and the condition of the room.
 They must occupy the room for the entire length of time the room is in use.
 Please dispose of all trash, return all furniture to its original arrangement, and lock the door on the way out.